Cliqueformer: Model-Based Optimization with Structured Transformers: Related Work

+Another recent line of work proposes to tackle the design problem through means of generative modeling.
+BONET \citep{mashkaria2023generative}, DDOM \citep{pmlr-v202-krishnamoorthy23a} are examples of works that bring the most recent novelties of the field to address design tasks.
+BONET does so by training a transformer to generate sequences of designs that monotonically improve in their value, DDOM by training a value-conditioned diffusion model.
+That is, these methods attempt to generate high-value designs through novel conditional generation mechanisms.
+Instead, we model MBO as a maximization problem, and propose a scalable model that acquires the structure of the black-box function through standard gradient-based learning.
+To this end, we bring powerful techniques from generative modeling, like transformers \citep{vaswani2017attention} and variational-information bottlenecks \citep{kingma2013auto, alemi2016deep}.

 The work of \citet{grudzien2024functional} introduced the theoretical foundations of functional graphical models (FGMs), including Theorem \ref{th:regret}.
-However, as we have shown in Theorem \ref{lemma:rotation}, their graph discovery heuristic for neural networks renders learning the black-box function's structure an open problem.
-We addressed this issue by subsuming the graph discovery step in the architecture of our \emph{Cliqueformer} that learns to abide by a pre-defined FGM.
+However, as we have shown in Theorem \ref{lemma:rotation}, their graph discovery heuristic does not solve the problem of learning the black-box function's structure.
+On the other hand, we solved it by its integration of a pre-defined FGM into the architecture of our \emph{Cliqueformer}.
 As such, the model learns the structure of the target function, as well as learns to predict its value, in synergy within an end-to-end training.
-For more related works, please refer to Appendix \ref{ap:rel}.